anthonynamnam/qr-decomposition/README.md

 ## Instruction

 - Matrix.py contains the Matrix Class and the function of QR Decomposition.
-- Function QR_GS and QR_MGS are the functions for QR Decomposition by Gram-Schmidt Process and Modified Gram-Schmidt Process respectively
+- Function QR_GS and QR_MGS are the functions for QR Decomposition by Gram-Schmidt Process and Modified Gram-Schmidt Process respectively.
+Both functions return Q & R matrix in a tuple
 - Run main.py to output the QR Decomposition example with both process.

 ---